AliceO2Group/AliceO2/README.md

 changed lines.

 ##### Install `clang-format`
-Use alienv to load `clang` which includes `clang-format` : `alienv load Clang/latest` If Clang is not yet build, use alibuild : `aliBuild build --defaults o2 Clang` If you use your own clang installation, make sure you have at least version 3.9.
+Use alienv to load `clang` which includes `clang-format`: `alienv load Clang/latest` If Clang is not yet build, use alibuild: `aliBuild build --defaults o2 Clang` If you use your own clang installation, make sure you have at least version 3.9.

 ##### Install `clang-format` git integration